-The purpose of these presentations is to share information about Episcopal High School in a way that is positive and enthusiastic.
-A speaker might talk about involvement in one of the pillars or share perspectives on student life at EHS.
+Typically, sharing information about Episcopal High School in a way that is positive, enthusiastic and includes illustrations from your own experiences.
+The speaker might talk about their own experiences in one of the pillars, or share a "day-in-the-life" perspective on student life at EHS.

 What would be appropriate for a homily in Chapel or at the Senior Retreat?

-Topics that are not particularly spiritual or which could push hot buttons for our community are more appropriate in venues other than chapel.
-There is no expectation or need for a homilist to have experienced a life trauma to effectively preach the Word of God.
+Topics that are not particularly "spiritual" or which could push hot buttons for our community are more appropriate in venues other than chapel.
+There is no need for a homilist to have experienced a life trauma to effectively preach the Word of God.

 What would be appropriate for a Commencement address?

-A Commencement address is a speech presented to one’s classmates, their parents & guests, and the EHS faculty at the graduation ceremony.
-It might reflect on where the class has been, and to inspire the graduating class as it moves forth from EHS.
+A Commencement address is a speech presented to one’s classmates, parents, guests and EHS faculty at the graduation ceremony.
+It typically is a reflection on where the class has been, where it is, and an inspiring message for the graduating class as it moves forth into the world beyond EHS.

 What would be well-suited for an after-school speakers’ forum?

-- Interested Juniors complete the application and submit it to Mr. Binder by May 1, 2017.
+- Current Juniors (Class of 2019) complete the application and submit it to Mr. Binder by March 23, 2018.
 The application includes your preference of speaking venues and a 250-300 word “first draft” of your Senior Speech.

 - Applications will be reviewed by SSP faculty and staff.
-Applicants will be notified of their application status and venue placements prior to the end of the current school year.
+Applicants will be notified of their application status and venue placements by the dates noted on the application.

-- If a Senior Speaker changes the topic from their “first draft,” they may re-apply to the program, but there is no guarantee of a space.
+- If a Senior Speaker changes the topic from their “first draft,” they may re-apply to the program, but there is no guarantee of acceptance.